7 Keys To Wealth Building When You Start From Scratch

 Freelance.
 Do you have a skill that is in demand?
 For example, are you an accountant?
 Then, consider doing tax returns on the side.
 Or keep books for a small business.

 Side hustle.
 Side gigs and side hustles have become popular options for making extra money.
 Drive for Uber, walk dogs for Rover, or start a blog.
+Here’s a fun way to make some extra cash.

 Does your company have a sponsored retirement plan that they contribute to on your behalf?
 Then make sure you a participating at the minimum level to get the maximum company contribution.